top of page

 2020 - ongoing

-Light / Remains is a roving series of cyanotypes and poems made in places significant to me: wild places of the American West, towns and cities in Transylvania and Poland, remote wildernesses in Alaska, canyons in New Mexico… These works explore geologic and intergenerational time using light, found pigment, and found forms.
+They are made in places significant to me: wild places of the Pacific Northwest and Great Basin, towns and cities in Transylvania and Poland, remote wildernesses in Alaska, archipelagos in the Arctic, canyons in the American Southwest…

 The primary pigment in the cyanotype process is Prussian Blue, which is made of prussic acid.
 Prussic acid is also part of the chemical makeup of Zyklon B, the lethal gas used to kill prisoners in Nazi death camps.
 “Zyklon” translates to “cyclone”; the “B” stands for Blausaure, “blue acid,” synonymous with prussic acid.
 Some of the death camp bunkers bear traces of the same arrestingly vibrant blue that characterizes cyanotypes.